Morocco: Tourism

-Tourism is one of the most important sectors in Moroccan economy.
-It is well developed with a strong tourist industry focused on the country's coast, culture, and history.
-Morocco attracted more than 13 million tourists in 2019.
-Tourism is the second largest foreign exchange earner in Morocco after the phosphate industry.
-The Moroccan government is heavily investing in tourism development, in 2010 the government launched its Vision 2020 which plans to make Morocco one of the top 20 tourist destinations in the world and to double the annual number of international arrivals to 20 million by 2020, with the hope that tourism will then have risen to 20% of GDP.
+Tourism is one of the most important sectors in the Moroccan economy.
+It is a strong tourist industry focused on the country's coast, culture, and history.
+In 2022, tourism in Morocco had surpassed the average number of visitors in the 2010s, while setting an all-time high in 2023 with 14.5 million international tourist arrivals and MAD 104.7 billion in receipts.
+In 2010, the government launched its Vision 2020, which plans to make Morocco one of the top 20 tourist destinations in the world and to double the annual number of international arrivals to 20 million by 2020.
+In November 2024, Morocco had nearly 16 million tourists visiting that contributed to 7% of its GDP.

-Large government sponsored marketing campaigns to attract tourists advertised Morocco as a cheap and exotic, yet safe, place for tourists.
-Most of the visitors to Morocco continue to be European, with French nationals making up almost 20% of all visitors.
-Most Europeans visit between April and August.
-Morocco's relatively high number of tourists has been aided by its location—Morocco is close to Europe and attracts visitors to its beaches.
-Because of its proximity to Spain, tourists in southern Spain's coastal areas take one- to three-day trips to Morocco.

-Since air services between Morocco and Algeria have been established, many Algerians have gone to Morocco to shop and visit family and friends.
-Morocco is relatively inexpensive because of the devaluation of the dirham and the increase of hotel prices in Spain.
-Morocco has an excellent road and rail infrastructure that links the major cities and tourist destinations with ports and cities with international airports.
-Low-cost airlines offer cheap flights to the country.

 Tourism is increasingly focused on Morocco's culture, such as its ancient cities.
-The modern tourist industry capitalises on Morocco's ancient Berber, Roman and Islamic sites, and on its landscape and cultural history.
+The modern tourist industry capitalises on Morocco's ancient and Islamic sites and on its landscape and cultural history.
 60% of Morocco's tourists visit for its culture and heritage.
 Agadir is a major coastal resort and has a third of all Moroccan bed nights.
 It is a base for tours to the Atlas Mountains.
-Other resorts in north Morocco are also very popular.
+Other resorts in northern Morocco are also very popular.